mingiryu/fp-dataset-artifacts/docs/paper.md

 GPT-3 delivers practically no results on zero-shot learning.

-For a perfectly valid prompt such as the following, the model fails or refuses to generate a valid text.
+For a perfectly valid prompt such as the following, the model fails (or refuses) to generate a valid text.

-**SQuAD Completion Samples**
+**SQuAD Samples**

 Hyperparameters: